octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterFA20/course.md

 ### Metadata

-The metadata section deals with token definition which specifies the name, and asset caracteristics such as the range od ids (for non-fungible tokens) or total supply of assets (for fungible tokens).
+The metadata section deals with token definition which specifies the name, and asset caracteristics such as the range of ids (for non-fungible tokens) or the total supply of assets (for fungible tokens).

 <!-- prettier-ignore -->FA2 token contracts MUST implement the *token\_metadata* entry point which get the metadata for multiple token types.